amelia2802/App-of-Requirements/README.md

 # SIT NEST: App-of-Requirements

 <img src='https://i.pinimg.com/564x/c6/85/7a/c6857a6e89e75a18c7cd247b0d050115.jpg' width=10% height=10%>
   Have you been waiting forever for your special letter to come?
-Don't wait anymore!It's time to experience the magic & mystery of Harry Potter like never before!Learn from home while experiencing the essencse of Hogwarts in your own College SIT.
-So get ready to `swish & flick` your way to a magical journey of your own College.
+Don't wait anymore!It's time to experience the magic & mystery of Harry Potter like never before!Learn from home while experiencing the essencse of Hogwarts.
+So get ready to `swish & flick` your way to a magical learning journey.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/amelia2802/SIT_NEST-App-of-Requirements)